mohangunturu/application-final/README.md

 2  DecisionTreeClassifier  1.000000   1.000000  1.000000           0.000567</br>
 3                     SVC  0.965517   0.967433  0.965517           0.000832</br>

-<p> I have also performed time calculations on these models, Random Forest Regressor and Decision tree classifier are the better models with less time and close to actual values in predictions </p>
+<p> I have also performed time calculations on these models, Random Forest classifier and Decision tree classifier are the better models with less time and close to actual values in predictions </p>

 ### Deep Learning
 <p> I have applied Sequential and LSTM networks, LSTM performed better with MSE 0% with more than 99% of explainable of variance.
 This network 3 layers, 243 neurons and, 27049 parameters.</p>